-Council employees must not authorise the expenditure of funds in excess of their financial delegations (refer Annexure A - Authorised Delegations Listing).
-Council employees that breach their delegated authority may face disciplinary action in accordance with Council's Human Resource Policy and Guidelines Manual.pdf
+Council staff must not authorise the expenditure of funds in excess of their financial delegations.
+Council staff that breach their delegated authority may face disciplinary action in accordance with Council's Human Resource Policy and Guidelines Manual.

 Council funds must be used efficiently and effectively to procure goods, services and works and every attempt must be made to contain the costs of the procurement process without compromising any of the procurement principles set out in this Policy.